How do I register a trademark?

 Some of the most common reasons for Office Actions are likelihood of confusion between your mark and another similar mark that was filed or registered before your application, revision of the description of your goods or services, recategorization of the ID class, or requiring a new specimen showing your mark in use for your goods or services.

 7. Your mark is published with the USPTO.

 After you have resolved any issues identified in an Office Action (or you did not receive an Office Action), the USPTO will publish the mark for opposition in its Trademark Official Gazette (TMOG) for 30 days.
-During this period, anyone who believes his or her business will be harmed by your trademark registration may file an objection (or “opposition”).
+During this period, anyone who believes their business will be harmed by your trademark registration may file an objection or opposition.

 If no opposition is filed to your application, three months after your trademark is published in the TMOG, the USPTO will issue a registration.

 8. Intent to Use Applications – Notice of Allowance and Statement of Use.